Welcome to today's edition of the Rush 24-7 podcast.

 We're turning into a little Washington here, it seems like.

-Um anyway, my uh my thoughts, Mark, were actually I want to get your thoughts on something.
+Anyway, my thoughts, Mark, were actually I want to get your thoughts on something.

-Uh here lady all claiming that they're all about prosperity and the capitalism and free market, and uh just on and on and on, you know what I'm talking about, I'm sure.
+We've all heard Obama and all his cronies, Valerie Jarrett, Axel Rodd, and so on and so forth, here lady all claiming that they're all about prosperity and the capitalism and free market and just on and on and on.

-And that is uh the video that I saw on Glenn Beck with uh Ron Bloom, uh the guy that's uh in charge of in reinvigorating our economy for Obama.
+And that is, the video that I saw on Glenn Beck with Ron Bloom, the guy that's in charge of reinvigorating our economy for Obama, I'm sure he was appointed by Obama.

 That's right.

-And maybe maybe I'm reading too much into this, Mark.
+Maybe I'm reading too much into this, Mark.

-No, Cliff, that that's a very that's a very good point.
+No, Cliff, that's a very good point.

-Um Barack Obama is who he is.
+Barack Obama is who he is.

-I think the last thing he even nominally ran ran was the Harvard Law Review, and apparently he was just happy to be a benign figurehead, and he actually wasn't uh running that in any executive sense.
+I think the last thing he even nominally ran was the Harvard Law Review, and apparently he was just happy to be a benign figurehead.

 What is a community organizer, for example?

-He's got men like uh Ron Bloom, who is the senior counselor, this is his official title, senior counselor to the U.S. President for manufacturing policy.
+This is his official title, senior counselor to the U.S. President for Manufacturing Policy.

-Quote, senior counselor to the U.S. President for manufacturing policy, unquote, and he says, we know that the free market is nonsense.
+And he says, we know that the free market is nonsense.

 That's the guy advising the President of the United States on manufacturing policy.

-And uh if you look at the present cabinet of the United States of America, it has less experience in the private sector uh than any administration of the last century.
+And if you look at the present cabinet of the United States of America, it has less experience in the private sector than any administration of the last century, any administration of the last century.

 These guys have never contributed to wealth creation and American innovation.

-But expanding government uh at the cost of the dynamic and innovative uh part of the economy, which is you, which is everybody trying to make something, trying to sell something, trying to create something, and just saying to the government, I could do this a whole lot better if you'd get out of the way.
+But expanding government at the cost of the dynamic and innovative part of the economy, which is you, which is everybody trying to make something, trying to sell something, trying to create something, and just saying to the government, I could do this a whole lot better if you'd get out of the way.

-Rush returns Monday, Openline Friday, 1800-282-2882.
+Rush returns Monday, Open Line Friday, 1-800-282-2882.